EllarBooher/CalQ/README.md

 ## Features

-- Fixed but very high precision caclulations, using arbitrary precision numbers
+- Fixed but very high precision calculations
-  - Uses GNU's [MPFR](https://www.mpfr.org/) which is build on [GMP](https://gmplib.org/)
 - Interprets user text input as a mathematical expression and processes into a numeric result
 - Log of previous results and their input strings
 - Various unary elementary functions such as `sin`, `pow`, `log`, etc